dylanlee/autoeval-jobs/readme.md

 The docker compose services follow the following policy for environment variables:

-- variables that need to be dynamically updated (like AWS credentials with a fixed, short expiration date) will be referenced in the "environment" block of the docker compose service definition and will be read from the users local shell environment.
+- variables that need to be dynamically updated (like AWS credentials with a fixed, short expiration date) will be referenced in the "environment" block of the docker compose service definition and will be read from the user's local shell environment.
 Currently we are accessing an S3 bucket that requires credentials.
-To populate you Docker containers with these credentials you would put your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN in your host computer's bash shell's environment.
+To populate your Docker containers with these credentials you would put your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN in your host computer's bash shell's environment.
-- Fixed variables will be referenced from a .env file in a env_file block.
+- Fixed variables will be referenced from a .env file in an env_file block.
 An example .env file is located at [example.env](example.env)

 ## Using Docker Compose dev services to interactively run and debug jobs